 It all started with a mermaid-themed summertime birthday party that my daughter was attending.
 A dig through my towering basket of fabric led me to make her a tale of a mermaid bottom.

-So when Halloween rolled around, it only made sense for my little Neverland crew to go as a themed trio: the mermaid, her [friendly] pirate and their little [cute] nemesis, Tick Tock Croc!
+So when Halloween rolled around, it only made sense for my little crew of misfits to go as a themed trio: the mermaid, her [friendly] pirate and their little [cute] nemesis, Tick Tock Croc!

 I began the crocodile costume-making by scouring my favorite discount stores for solid green pajamas, shorts, t-shirts …anything I could modify.
 Nothing!

 Next stop, my son’s closet.
 There hung a lime green sleeve-less romper, showing some wear and tear from being baby #2 to have worn it.

 Unless you lucky enough to have green clothing in your closet, you will have to rely on fabric dye to give you the green croc look.
 Follow the directions on the fabric dye.

 With the romper dyed to satisfaction, and once my sink no longer had a ring of green, it was time to tick tock!
 Download the FREE Clock Template and size to the dimensions you need.

 Sew or glue the scales in any design layout that looks most like a croc to you.

 Keep a little flap of extra material that you will use to tuck into the top of the shoe and tape to the underside of the shoe.

 how to make a tick tock croc headpiece for halloween

 Designed to be lightweight so the little guy wouldn’t realize he had two googly eyes and gnawing teeth atop his cute head.
 I used bobby pins to adhere it to his head.

-Download the Croc Headpiece Template.
 Use a heavy piece of interfacing between the two pieces of felt to make the eyes stand upright.